 Having trouble keeping track of your TINYpulse survey emails?
-Do you ever get the idea to send a Cheer but don't feel like taking the time to log in to TINYpulse?
+Do you ever get the idea to send Cheers but don't feel like taking the time to log in to TINYpulse?
 If Slack is an everyday necessity for you, TINYpulse has good news!

-The TINYpulse Bot for Slack notifies you when you have a new survey ready and lets you respond directly in the app.
-You can also send Cheers and give anonymous suggestions at whatever time in convenient without ever having to dig up a TINYpulse email or open a new tab in your browser.
+The TINYpulse-bot for Slack notifies you when you have a new survey ready and lets you respond directly in the app.
+You can also send Cheers and give anonymous suggestions at whatever moment is convenient without ever having to dig up a TINYpulse email or open a new tab in your browser.

 If your administrator has already connected the TINYpulse-bot for Slack, there's nothing you need to do.
-From now on, your TINYpulse surveys will be delivered by the usual email, but also keep an eye on your Slack Direct Messages for a ping from the TINYpulse Bot.
+From now on, your TINYpulse surveys will be delivered by the usual email, along with a Slack notification from the TINYpulse-bot.
 Read on to learn how to use these convenient functions.

 Respond to your TINYpulse survey via Slack

-Answering your TINYpulse survey is always easy, but being able to respond via Slack is one of the easiest methods available.
-Here are some quick instructions in case you need some help the first time.
+Answering a TINYpulse survey is always easy, but being able to respond via Slack is one of the easiest and quickest methods available.
+Here's a quick run down to get you started.

 Scale and boolean questions